Jack9025/secure-tickets/README.md

 <img src="screenshots/qr_code.png" width="150" alt="Screenshot of QR code for ticket"/>

-The client-side security features of the QR code to ensure the QR code is not screenshotted or recorded.
+The client-side security features of the QR code to ensure the QR code is not screenshotted or recorded include:
-* Animated logo located in the centre
+* An animated logo located in the centre of the QR code
 * Tapping the QR code generates fireworks

 The server-side security features of the ticket include:
 * The QR data includes a signed signature of the ticket details to prevent the modification of a ticket.
 * The user is only able to have one valid session with the server and any previous session is invalidated to prevent multiple devices generating QR codes for the same ticket.
-* The current session is hashed in placed in the QR data to allow the server to verify that ticket generated was by the current session.
+* The current session is hashed with a fresh salt and placed in the QR data to allow the server to verify that ticket generated was by the current session.
 * Tickets are marked as used in the database when a valid ticket has been scanned to prevent a ticket from being used more than once.

 ### Ticket Scanning